ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S02-ethereum/M5-installing-geth/index.md

 An ethereum transaction includes the following data:

-    {
-      from: String - The address for the sending account.
+<code>from:</code> String - The address for the sending account.
 Uses the web3.eth.defaultAccount property, if not specified.

-      to: String - (optional) The destination address of the message, left undefined for a contract-creation transaction.
+<code>to:</code> String - (optional) The destination address of the message, left undefined for a contract-creation transaction.

-      value: Number|String|BigNumber - (optional) The value transferred for the transaction in Wei, also the endowment if it's a contract-creation transaction.
+<code>value:</code> Number|String|BigNumber - (optional) The value transferred for the transaction in Wei, also the endowment if it's a contract-creation transaction.

-      gas: Number|String|BigNumber - (optional, default: To-Be-Determined) The amount of gas to use for the transaction (unused gas is refunded).
+<code>gas:</code> Number|String|BigNumber - (optional, default: To-Be-Determined) The amount of gas to use for the transaction (unused gas is refunded).

-      gasPrice: Number|String|BigNumber - (optional, default: To-Be-Determined) The price of gas for this transaction in wei, defaults to the mean network gas price.
+<code>gasPrice:</code> Number|String|BigNumber - (optional, default: To-Be-Determined) The price of gas for this transaction in wei, defaults to the mean network gas price.

-      data: String - (optional) Either a byte string containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code.
+<code>data:</code> String - (optional) Either a byte string containing the associated data of the message, or in the case of a contract-creation transaction, the initialisation code.

-      nonce: Number - (optional) Integer of a nonce.
+<code>nonce:</code> Number - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
-    }

 To send some ether to another account, you just need to specify the send, the recipient and the value.